awslabs/ar-go-tools/README.md

 - `static-commands` implements the static command detection analysis,
 - `summaries` defines dataflow summaries of some functions,
 - `taint` implements the taint analysis

+The test data for the analyses are in individual `analysis/___/testdata` folders.
+All the Go source files used in the tests are in `testdata/src`.

 The `internal` folder also contains code that implements utility functions used through the analysis code.